Minimal Surfaces with Arbitrary Topology in H^2xR: Introduction

-Furthermore, we show that a generic tall curve bounds a unique area minimizing surface (See Corollary \ref{uniq}).

-On the other hand, we observe that the asymptotic Plateau problem for area minimizing surfaces and for minimal surfaces are quite different.
-While there is no area minimizing surface for short curves, we show that there are short curves of any height, bounding complete embedded minimal surfaces in $\BHH$ (Theorem \ref{minexist}).

 The organization of the paper is as follows.
-In the next section, we study the asymptotic Plateau problem in $\BHH$, and prove Theorem \ref{main2}.
-In Section 3, we show the bridge principle at infinity in $\BHH$ for sufficiently long vertical bridges.
-In Section 4, we prove the main result (Theorem \ref{main1}), the existence of properly embedded, area minimizing surfaces in $\BHH$ of arbitrary topological type.
-In Section 5, we discuss the asymptotic Plateau problem for minimal surfaces, and construct examples for short curves.
-Finally in section 6, we give some concluding remarks, and mention some interesting open problems in the subject.
-We postpone some technical steps to the appendix section at the end.
+In the next section, we give some definitions, and introduce the basic tools which we use in our construction.
+In Section \ref{secbridge}, we show the bridge principle at infinity in $\BHH$ for sufficiently long vertical bridges.
+In Section \ref{secsurfaceconstruction}, we prove the main result above.
+In Section \ref{secremarks}, we discuss generalization of our result to $H$-surfaces and finite total curvature case.
+We postpone some technical steps to the appendix at the end, where we also prove a generic uniqueness result for tall curves.